 We help young people realise their potential and explore the avenues open to them to lead a life that fulfils their potential.
 The Aspire+ Programme, partners with numerous local schools.

 The Aspire programme was created in 2009 as part of a joint initiative between a Kent-based charity called Pipeline and Thanet District Council.
 The aim was to engage with young people that were struggling to access further education, training, and employment opportunities.

 Following on from the success of Aspire in Thanet, a similar need was identified in Ashford and a pilot twelve week Aspire programme was launched in 2013.
 These programmes ran for 2 years and its reputation grew within Ashford and the local schools.

-Initially, the twelve week Aspire programmes were fully funded by Ashford Borough Council, Ashford Supporting Families and the Moat Foundation.
+Initially, the twelve week Aspire programmes were fully funded by Ashford Borough Council, Ashford Supporting Families and local schools.

 However, as Aspire has grown and developed, it now works more closely with local schools, drawing funding from them for each young person attending the programme.
-Although much of our funding now comes directly from the schools we still draw funding from Ashford Borough Council and from Moat Foundation.
+Although much of our funding now comes directly from the schools we still draw funding from Ashford Borough Council.

 A Typical Attendee

 Originally the programmes were aimed at 16-18 old NEETs (Not in Education, Employment or Training) who needed positive influence, direction and practical support to help them progress.

 As Aspire grew, we became aware of a need in Ashford of working with young people who were finding it difficult to engage with mainstream education.
 Aspire now only works with this age group (15-16) delivering an alternative curriculum option for these young people to access instead of mainstream education.